KQM-git/TCL/characters/geo/noelle.md

 | Low Plunge DMG | 216.78% |
 | High Plunge DMG | 270.77% |

-If performing a Jump when breastplate expires Noelle can gain enough height to use a plunge attack.
-Noelle can use the Dragon Strike tech with movement speed buffs to increase her mv/s but usually the characters that enable it does not fit into conventional Noelle teams and it is difficult to execute.
+Noelle is able to perform dragonstrike, but because of her model, it's difficult to perform by hand without movement speed buffs.
+However, the characters that increase movement speed do not synergize well with Noelle in normal play.
+Performing dragonstrike on Noelle via N1 + plunge nets on average, about a 27% increase in DPS compared to N3D.
 {% endtab %}

 {% tab title="Breastplate" %}